Table of Contents

 What is Minoxidil?

-Minoxidil is a United States Food and Drugs Administration (FDA) approved medication for controlling hair loss.
-It functions by enlarging hair follicles and allows them access to more resources like blood, oxygen, and nutrients they require to grow.
+Minoxidil is a United States Food and Drug Administration (FDA) approved medication for controlling hair loss.
+It enlarges hair follicles and allows them access to more resources like blood, oxygen, and nutrients they require to grow.

 How is Minoxidil used in the treatment of Alopecia Areata?

-Minoxidil which also exists in the tablet form has an over-the-counter foam and topical liquid preparation used to treat bald spots.
+Minoxidil, which also exists in tablet form, is an over-the-counter foam and topical liquid preparation used to treat bald spots.
 An expert’s prescription is recommended for use.
-However, one or two applications a day for standard use may help stimulate hair growth in the target areas.
-In addition, Minoxidil which exists in the 1,2, and 5 percent solutions, has proven to be more effective for treating Alopecia Areata when supplemented with topical corticosteroids (6).
+However, one or two daily applications for standard use may help stimulate hair growth in the target areas.
+In addition, Minoxidil, which exists in the 1,2 and 5 percent solutions, has proven to be more effective for treating Alopecia Areata when supplemented with topical corticosteroids (6).

 Side effects of Minoxidil

 Although topical application of Minoxidil is generally considered safe, there are some associated side effects.
-Some of which include:
+Some of these include:

 - Itching of the eye